axiston/database/README.md

   do not modify it.
 - Migrations in `migration/` must be idempotent, ensuring they can be run multiple times without causing issues.
-- Self-hosted service users should update role passwords separately after running all migrations.
+- Self-hosted service users should update role passwords manually after running all migrations.
-- Production releases are done by publishing a new GitHub release from the `main` branch.
+- Production releases are created by publishing a new GitHub release from the `main` branch.